ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 This is an intermediate-level tutorial.
 The only prerequisite is to have completed the [Get Started](https://ocaml.org/docs/up-and-running) series of tutorials.

-The goal of this tutorial is to provide for following capabilities:
+The goal of this tutorial is to provide for the following capabilities:
 - Handle data of all predefined types using dedicated syntax
 - Write variant type definitions: simple, recursive, and polymorphic
 - Write record type definitions (without mutable fields)